Executive Director Licensed Psychologist Sexual Assault Response Team Past Chair Regent’s Advisor Council, Crisis Network Coordinator

 Coordinator of Office Services

-Mrs. Johnson is the GSU Counseling Center Budget Analyst, and she joined our staff in December of 2000.
+Mrs. Filas is the Coordinator of Office Services at the Statesboro-campus Counseling Center, and she joined our staff in early 2020.